datar/low-latency-system/index.md

 ## Tuning Guides from Intel and AMD

-Few year ago, Intel Xeon CPU was the only choice for low latency system.
+Few years ago, Intel Xeon CPU was the only choice for a low latency system.
 It provides enough cores, CPU frequency, cache capacity, etc. Overclocked dual 2600 series CPU was the mainstream solution.
-Some scenarios would choose single 1600 series CPU for higher frequency.
+Some scenarios would choose a single 1600 series CPU for higher frequency.
 Xeon CPU has a problem.
-They only could be overclocked via base clock.
-That means only 1 digit percentage of frequency increasement.
-Core i5/i7 series CPU could provide high overclocked ratio.
-But the core number was a problem util core i9 released.
+They only could be overclocked via the base clock.
+That means only 1 digit percentage of frequency increment.
+Core i5/i7 series CPU could provide a high overclocked ratio.
+But the core number was a problem until core i9 released.
 A top core i9 CPU like i9-7980XE has 18 cores with 4.2 GHz turbo frequency.
 Some vendors can make all cores running at 4.6+ GHz.
-Single socket solution removes the latency between CPUs.
-Servers based on i9 is mainstream solution now.
+A single socket solution removes the latency between CPUs.
+Servers based on i9 is a mainstream solution now.
 The same thing happened with AMD.
 AMD's EPYC CPU is another choice now.

 ### Intel
 - [Optimizing Computer Applications for Latency: configuring the hardware](https://software.intel.com/en-us/articles/optimizing-computer-applications-for-latency-part-1-configuring-the-hardware)